[ Printer Friendly Version ] [ Report Abuse ]

 “Avery knocked him off his broom.”

 “WHAT?!?”
 Lily shrieked, eyes searching frantically for Avery.
+The Slytherin team had been grounded after James and Freddy's fall.

 “I SAW IT!”
 Al roared, throwing his broom to the ground.
 “I was there, and I know WHAT I SAW!
 AVERY KNOCKED HIM OUT!”